Are Zoosexuals Accepted?

 Basically, what I want to talk about here all stems from this one question: Are zoosexuals accepted?

-In my own life, the answer is, yes!
+In my own life, the answer is, es!
 My friends and family know that I'm a zoosexual.
 They know that I have been in love with dogs, they know that I have been intimate with dogs, they know about my involvement in zoo activism via editing for this magazine, and they are all very happy for me that I'm living my best life.
 Zoosexuals are perfectly accepted.

-But, a lot of people would also tell you that the answer is no, zoosexuals are not accepted.
+But, a lot of people would also tell you that the answer is o, zoosexuals are not accepted.
 We see it all the time from people venting on social media, or even in Zooey Dot Pub's own articles when we talk about issues that we as zoophiles face.
 Our sexuality is considered criminal, and if rumors spread around about us, we could find ourselves in jail, fired, we could lose all of our friends and be shunned from our families.
 We bear this terrible secret, this shameful curse.

 So, *are* zoosexuals accepted?
 Well, I would say that the answer depends on which culture you're being zooey in.
-And I think we would benefit from trying to remember that that makes a big difference when we talk about acceptance.
+And I think we would benefit from trying to remember that when we talk about acceptance.
 The answer isn't that zoos are perfectly accepted, or that zoos are perfectly outcast; the world isn't our safe haven, but the world also isn't our Hell.
 You can find good places to be a zoo and you can find bad places to be a zoo.

 As one example, let's take a look at The Internet.
 You're probably reading this on the internet!
 Unless someone printed this article off and handed it to you, which, like, that would be pretty cute.
 But anyways.
 If we open up Twitter/X, tap on the search bar, and enter the word "zoophiles," it would seem like zoos are *not* very well accepted, as evidenced by most of the posts saying things like "Zoophiles are not welcome here" and "Stand against abuse stand against zoophiles."
 But then, there are also some posts from Milk and Vex spreading zoo positivity, saying that zoos are valid, making little pieces of art and memes for each other.
 If I'm a zoo on the internet, and I see all of that, I have three paths before me.
 I can engage with the negativity, I can engage with the positivity, or I can disengage and look for somewhere else to hang out.

 So, the point here is very small, but I think it's like taking a small pebble out of your shoe when it's been hurting you for a while: Zoosexual acceptance is a nuanced topic.
 "Nobody cares," "Everybody hates us," "Everybody accepts us," these are all statements that can *feel* true, but are usually only actually true within very specific scopes.
-I think I would feel very different levels of zoo acceptance in the world depending on whether I'm currently in the Zooey Dot Pub editing room vs at the bar vs in a police interview.

-Article written by Alissa Dogchurch (June 2024)
+Article written by Alissa Dogchurch ( 2024)